ngneat/reactive-forms/README.md

 ### `getControl()`

-A `typed` method which obtains a reference to a specific control.
+A method with `typed` parameters which obtains a reference to a specific control.

 ```ts
 import { FormGroup } from '@ngneat/reactive-forms';